INTRODUCTION

 PRO-STUD

-The concept of MID-LIFT® geometry began back in 1973, and by 1974 it was finalized into the principles of precision geometry by Jim Miller for the BOSS 429 Hemi, an engine which arguably had the most complex valve train of any American made engine in history.
+This is the standard Miller Engineering Inc was founded upon at its inception, in July of 1993.
 While other companies have continued to change, modify, rethink, redesign and copy improvements for their rocker arms over and over, Jim's Patent winning concepts have never wavered.
-In addition to establishing the "standard" by which rocker arm geometry is defined, Jim also developed critical standards that revolve around it, such as valve tip heights for head preparation, necessary for accurate rocker arm designs, and geometry tools that "work" - unlike the fixed height "stand checkers" and "plastic pushrod checkers" sold for many years.
-These are useless because they don't allow for NET valve lift; only a closed valve perspective, as if the valve will never open. ^
+In addition to establishing "the standard" by which rocker arm geometry is defined, other critical standards were developed which revolve around it; such as valve tip heights for head preparation, necessary for accurate rocker arm designs; and geometry tools that work - unlike the fixed height "stand checkers" and "plastic pushrod checkers" sold for many years.
+These are useless because they don't allow for NET valve lift; only a closed valve perspective, as if the valve will never open.

 PRO-SHAFT® FORD NASCAR